Summary of Feedback – Draft Land Use Plan and Engagement Report

 The Anglesea Heath

 The Victorian Government has committed to incorporating the Anglesea Heath into the adjacent Great Otway National Park.
 More than 6,510 hectares of Anglesea Heath will be added to the national park thanks to the early surrender of land by Alcoa.
-Legislation to incorporate the Heath into the National Park was introduced into Parliament on 6 June 2017.
+Legislation to incorporate the Heath into the National Park was gazetted on 15 December 2017.

 The Anglesea Heath is a unique haven for native flora and fauna and is home to approximately a quarter of Victoria's plant species including:

-- 20 species of flora that are rare or threatened at the state level
+20 species of flora that are rare or threaten in Victoria

-- 8 species of flora that are rare or threatened at the national level
+8 species of flora that are rate or threaten in Australia